yelicoder/spring-jpa/README.md

   * Construction for the projection is needed
   * Object is not tied to complete entity or entity hierarchy
 * @NamedQueries and @NamedQuery
-  * Cleaner then adhoc JPQL
+  * Cleaner than adhoc JPQL
   * Not required, but focuses on the domain
   * Named parameters
 ### Module 9
 * Updates using JPA
-  * Persiste is just used for Created
+  * Persist is just used for Created
   * Merge is used for updates
   * Save methods are usually overridden to handle both
 * Spring Data JPA
   * Wrapper for JPA
-  * Replaces our Repository Tier
+  * Replaces Repository Tier
   * Eliminates boiler plate code
   * Extended for additional functionality
 * @NamedQuery: has to add Entity class before the name